Pitfalls When You Stop Payment on a Payday Loan Check

 Under federal banking laws, written stop payment orders will expire in 6 months.
 Banks will purge a stop payment order from their system after the expiry date.
 When this happens, it will be possible to cash the check.

-If you issue a stop payment order, intelligent payday lenders will not throw away your check.
+If you issue a stop payment order, payday lenders who understand the banking system will not throw away your check.
 They will hold on to it and attempt to cash it after six months.

 If you issue a stop payment order and the check does not turn up, renew the order before the expiry date.